joeybaker/jace/README.md

 [![NPM](https://nodei.co/npm/jace.png)](https://nodei.co/npm/jace/) [![Build Status](https://travis-ci.org/joeybaker/jace.png?branch=master)](https://travis-ci.org/joeybaker/jace)

-JSON Ampersand Configuration by Environment State.
 Node project configuration.
-(Also, it sounds like brace, which is used to support a whole project)
+Jace sounds like brace.
+Braces support things.
+Jace supports the whole project.

 Jace is a configuration library for a node project that recognizes several levels of overrides.
 [ALCE](https://github.com/walmartlabs/ALCE) is used for JSON parsing so your JSON can have comments.